clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 To add security, VNC traffic can be routed through an SSH tunnel.

-This is accomplished by following these three steps:
+This is accomplished by following these steps:

 #.
 Configure the VNC server to only accept connection from localhost by
 	adding the `-localhost` option.